Journeys & Experiences

 Have you ever visited a place twice and noticed how nature changes & unfolds itself differently?
 Well, it has happened to me a couple of times, and recently, I was walking along the shores of the Chandra Taal in Himachal, after nearly 2 years, and felt the same difference!

 It was back in October 2017, when I had my first encounter with this mystical lake, located in Spiti Valley.
-I remember how the blue waters enchanted us, and it felt as if someone has poured gallons of ink in the lake.
+I remember how the blue waters enchanted us, and it felt as if someone had poured gallons of ink into the lake.
 The prayer flags added more colors to the banks, where we sat for hours, soaking in the quaint vibes of the place.
 There were just about 20 people (including the 5 of us) and all we could hear was the sound of silence!

 All That You Need To Know About Visting Chandra Taal: